equetzal/contestImage/README.md

 <li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> Contribution system</li>
 </ul>
 <h2 id="credits">Credits</h2>
-<p>The project is maintained <strong>by members</strong> of the <a href="https://www.facebook.com/algoritmiaescom/">ESCOM-IPN Algorithmic Club</a>, this project is actually leaded by <a href="https://github.com/equetzal">Enya</a>.</p>
+<p>The project is supported <strong>by members</strong> of the <a href="https://www.facebook.com/algoritmiaescom/">ESCOM-IPN Algorithmic Club</a>, this project is currently is being lead by <a href="https://github.com/equetzal">Enya</a>.</p>
-<p>These members of the club are envolved with this project:</p>
+<p>These members of the club are also envolved with this project:</p>
 <ul>
-<li><a href="https://github.com/soyoscarrh">Oscar RH</a> helped into the auto-upgradable scripts and custom wallpaper and blocked websites list.</li>
+<li><a href="https://github.com/soyoscarrh">Oscar RH</a> helps with the auto-upgradable scripts, custom wallpapes and blocked websites list.</li>
-<li><a href="https://github.com/Begv">Bryan Enrique</a> in the security of the system, to protect it from user modifications during a contest.</li>
+<li><a href="https://github.com/Begv">Bryan Enrique</a> helps with the security of the system, to protect it from user modifications during a contest.</li>
 </ul>
-<p>The “huron” image, is propety of the Algorithmic Club and it is registered for copyright, so the club reserves for itself all the rights for the use of the huron image.
-The club allowed us to make use of their name and the hurón character.</p>
 <h2 id="disclaimer">Disclaimer</h2>
-<p>This project is maintained <strong>by members</strong> of the ESCOM algorithm club, however no official instance is responsible for the use of this project.
-Being even clearer, neither the Higher Computer School nor the National Polytechnic Institute, as well as any organization of competitions such as ICPC, IOI, etc. It is responsible for the development, security and vulnerabilities of the system.<br>
+<p>This project is supported <strong>by members</strong> of the ESCOM algorithm club, however, no official instances (this includes the Superior School of Computer Sciences, the National Polytechnic Institute, as well as any competition organizations such as ICPC, IOI, etc.) are responsible for the use nor the development, security and vulnerabilities of the system of this project.<br>
-The algorithmic club or any of its members is responsible for the use that any user or entity gives to the operating system, so it is free from any guilt given to the use of this system in an official or unofficial contest .</p>
+The algorithmic club or any of its members is not responsible for the use that any user or entity gives to the operating system, so it is free from any guilt given to the use of this system in an official or unofficial contest.</p>
-<p>This contribution of the algorithmic club to the competitive programming community is for educational purposes and healthy competition, hoping that it will be useful to any user or entity that may obtain some benefit for its competitive community with this operating system.</p>
+<p>This contribution of the algorithmic club to the competitive programming community is for educational purposes and healthy competition only, hoping that it will be useful to any user or entity that may obtain some benefit for its competitive community from it.</p>
+<p>The “huron” image and its variants, is property of the Algorithmic Club and it is registered for copyright, so the club reserves for itself all the rights of use of the huron image.
+The club allowed us to make use of their name and the huron character.</p>
 <h2 id="download-contestimage">Download contestImage</h2>
 <p><a href="https://correoipn-my.sharepoint.com/:u:/g/personal/egomezr1300_alumno_ipn_mx/EY1JnYoyuVtDt5OUB7r_xuEBgvqmEK4yyZMJQlApRibhbg?e=8RoUhL" target="_blank"> <img src="http://enya.codes/gitassets/huronOS/download_from_onedrive.png" width="50%"></a></p>
 <p>Version: 1.1<br>